-“Also, what annoyed me is that people would come to steal the maize; you’d see people moving with stacks of sacks full of maize, this may lead you to have a cold heart and end up hurting people.
+“Also, what annoyed me is that people would come to steal the maize; you’d see people moving with stacks of sacks full of maize.
+This may lead you to have a cold heart and end up hurting people.
 So, I decided to switch to focus on haystacks rolls.”

-Unfazed by encumbrances, he ventured into another ambition.
+Unfazed by encumbrances, he moved into another venture.
 He teamed up with other small farming cooperatives to form a secondary cooperative, through which they received a tender to produce vegetables for over 30 schools at Mkhondo.

-They learnt that their contract had been terminated when they had already invested more than half a million.
-They only found out that the contract had ceased after their bakkies tried delivering the produce to schools, only to discover that someone else had taken over the contract.
-“This ended up causing searing tensions amongst the cooperatives’ members,” he recalls.
+They learnt that their contract had been terminated when they had already invested more than half a million rand.
+They only found out that the contract had ceased after they tried delivering the produce to schools – only to discover that someone else had taken over the contract.
+“This ended up causing searing tensions amongst the cooperatives’ members.”

 Farming requires patience

 “Especially if you want to plant, you really need to know your story because the inputs needed are expensive.
-But once you get it right, you will be heading in the right direction,” he tells me.
+But once you get it right, you will be heading in the right direction,” he says.
 “The land controls you, when to do what, if you are late you will not realise your income.”

-While talking about indefatigability, we are now approaching another herd of cattle and we stop to look at them.
-Delighted, he gets out of vehicle and whistles and speaks to the cattle.
+Dlamini is suddenly overcome by fatigue.
+We approach another herd of cattle and stop to look at them.
+Delighted and re-energised, he gets out of his bakkie and whistles and speaks to them.
 “Where are you bafowethu, I am this side.
 Come!
 Come!
-Hey folks where are your dishes for eating?”
-The cattle come in numbers to their dad; he laughs, saying he loves them so much that sometimes he’d come just to look at them.
-The cows grow impatient and want to take food for themselves from the bakkie.
-“Come on folks, not now.
-Wait a little bit, I will give you your food in your dishes, do you hear me?”
-Dlamini admonishes.
+Hey folks, where are your dishes for eating?”

+Indeed, the cattle come in large numbers to their “dad”.
+He laughs, saying he loves them so much that sometimes he’d come just to look at them.
+The cows grow impatient and want to start eating directly from the bakkie.
+“Come on, folks.
+Not now.
+Wait a little bit.
+I will give you your food in your dishes.
+Do you hear me?”

 Access to land is crucial

-As we move away from the cows, he talks about how much he wishes the government could hasten the implementation of land redistribution and restitution.
+As we move away from the cows, he talks about how he wishes government could hasten the implementation of land redistribution and restitution.
 Access to land is paramount in order to be able to participate in the economy, he says.

-“I don’t buy vegetables; I only buy those that aren’t growing well here.
-I have over 50 chickens, if you want chicken or eggs you just take it in the yard,” he says, adding: “I have about 25 calves; I can take three cows and milk them if I want milk.
+“I don’t buy vegetables (from stores).
+I only buy those that aren’t growing well here.
+I have over 50 chickens.
+If you want chicken or eggs, you just take it from the yard,” he says.
+“I have about 25 calves.
+I can take three cows and milk them if I want milk.
 In the soil, you spend very little and you can make your own stable food.”